masamatt/mjo_eq-wave_model/README.md

 #### III.iv - Plot Model Output:  MJO_PLOT.m
 The script [`MJO_PLOT.m`](https://github.com/masamatt/mjo_eq-wave_model/blob/master/MJO_PLOT.m) is automatically called at the end of the script `MJO_RUN.m`.
-Inside `MJO_PLOT.m` there are a number of parameter options that you can set to make a small amount of adjustments to a plot.
+Inside `MJO_PLOT.m` are parameter options that can be set to make some adjustments to a plot.
 You can simply edit the parameters then call the script (`MJO_PLOT.m`) again, without having to do another run, and a new figure window with an updated plot will open.<br>

 [Primitive Eq. - total wave response](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/P_a1250b450y450_2019-11-29_134840.pdf)<br>
 [ - Rossby wave](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/PRa1250b450y450_2019-11-29_135120.pdf)<br>